-The following table summarises the sensitivity of the Fund's operating profit and net assets attributable to unitholders to price risk, interest rate risk.
+The following table summarises the sensitivity of the Fund's operating profit and net assets attributable to unitholders to interest rate risk.
 The reasonably possible movements in the risk variables have been determined based on the Responsible Entity's best estimates, having regard to a number of factors, including historical levels of changes in foreign exchange rates and the relevant benchmark, historical correlation of the Fund's investments with the relevant benchmark and market volatility.
 However, actual movements in the risk variables may be greater or less than anticipated due to a number of factors, including unusually large market shocks resulting from changes in the performance and/or correlation between the performance of the economics, markets and securities in which the Fund invests.
 As a result, historical variations in the risk variables are not a definitive indicator of future variations in the risk variables.

-The effect on the net assets attributable to unitholders and profit or loss due to reasonably possible change in market factors as represented by the market index with all other variables held constant, is indicated in the table below:
+The effect on the net assets attributable to unitholders and profit or loss due to a reasonably possible change in interest rates with all other variables held constant is indicated in the table below: